gschnall/trampoline_bros/README.md

 ## Motivation

 This is my attempt at learning Phaser.
-My goal is to sculpt this wacky indie adventure into an HTML5 classic smartphone and tablet game.
+My goal is to sculpt this wacky indie adventure into a classic arcade style game.
+My hope is that others will play the game, become interested in learning Phaser, and support its growing community.

 ## Installation